Adroiti/docs-for-code-review-tools/RuboCop/Style-TrailingCommaInArguments.md

 ## Description

-This cop checks for trailing comma in argument lists.
+This rule checks for trailing comma in argument lists.

-### Example
+## Examples

 ```ruby
 # always bad